 SAPUI5 View Control

 The sap.ui.core.mvc.View does three things in particular:

 - Connects itself to a controller and its content—such as for example, a sap.m.Page and its content inside of the View.
 Hence, the View is crucial in realizing the Model-View-Controller architecture in SAPUI5.

 - Sets some basic visual appearances like width and height.

-- Provides life cycle event hooks which can be used in a View’s controller:
+- Provides life cycle event hooks that can be used in a View’s controller:

-A View control reflects a simple website or an area of a website.
+A View control reflects a simple website or a section of a website.
 The sap.ui.core.mvc.View is the base class for its sub-views:

-To use the XML View is best practice for SAPUI5.
+To use XML Views is best practice for SAPUI5.

 The View control makes like the App control by default no visible adaption to an SAPUI5 application.